DelroyGayle/Biblia-Posters-PP5/README.md

 1. [Unspash](https://unsplash.com)<br>
    The *Hero Image* by [Aaron Burden](https://unsplash.com/@aaronburden?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) is a photo of an *Opened Bible on a path during the daytime*.<br>
-This informs the site user that this website has a biblical theme<br> with a view of drawing the user to follow the path to find out more about what this website has to offer.
+This informs the site user that this website has a biblical theme with a view of drawing the user to follow the path to find out more about what this website has to offer.

 2. [Pexels](https://www.pexels.com)<br>
-  The next photo on the *Home Page* is of a man showing a poster with the inscription *Who says a small poster can't start a big collection?* by [Anete Lusina](https://www.pexels.com/@anete-lusina/).<br>
+  The next photo on the *Home Page* is of a man showing a poster with the inscription<br> *Who says a small poster can't start a big collection?* by [Anete Lusina](https://www.pexels.com/@anete-lusina/).<br>
-<br>This informs the site that this website's purpose is in regards to posters.
+This informs the site that this website's purpose is in regards to posters.

 3. [Free Bible Images](https://www.freebibleimages.org/)<br>
    I used this website as the source of the images of the fifty-two posters and the three images <br>depicting *Passover, Pentecost and the Feast of Booths* on the *Home Page*.